 - Data Portability: The new GDPR draft empowers users with the right to data portability.
 Thus, consumers are now free to obtain and reuse their personal data across different service platforms at their own will.
 Undoubtedly, this user-centric approach will make it a lot easier for the consumers to switch between services resulting in voiding the problem of ‘lock-in’.

 - Right to Erasure: From now on organizations will generate personal data but will no longer have its ownership.
 ‘Right to Erasure’ is an official term for the data that needs forgetting.
-Using this specific rule, consumers can now ask the organizations to erase their personal data preventing its use in specific circumstances.
+Using this specific rule, consumers can now ask the organizations to erase their personal data preventing their use in specific circumstances.
 In spite of having numerous exceptions to this, the new right to erase guideline is built on previous right to be forgotten established in ECJ case law, 2014.

-- GDPR Breach Notification: GDPR in no any sense promises a reduction in the data breach or hacking of personal data.
+- GDPR Breach Notification: GDPR in no sense promises a reduction in the data breach or hacking of personal data.
 Remember, an attempt at a personal data breach has the potential to impart detrimental effects on the life of an individual (as if; online shaming, loss of confidentiality or financial loss).
 In such event, it is the duty of an organization where this personal data breach takes place to inform the individual and report the same to relevant supervisory authority or face a fine.

 - Direct representation by NGOs: GDPR empowered consumers all over the EU with a right to ask an adequate NGO in bringing claims against data processors on their behalf.
 In addition to that, GDPR authorized EU countries to bestow such NGOs with a right to take collective action.
-It is believed that such liberty might result in significant increase in the number of litigation class action suits immediately GDPR comes into effect.
+It is believed that such liberty might result in a significant increase in the number of litigation class action suits immediately GDPR comes into effect.